Explained: Why Modi said producing nuclear energy remains a challenge

 New Delhi, Sep 26: Prime Minister Narendra Modi seemed to rekindle India's bid for Nuclear Suppliers Group (NSG) membership during a Q&A session at the Bloomberg Global Business Forum in New York on Thursday.
 Modi made a strong pitch for India's NSG membership and said if India gets the necessary fuel supply for producing nuclear energy, then the country could be a model in this area for the rest of the world.

-But for China, all the other permanent members of the United Nations Security Council (also called P-5) support India's bid for admission to the Nuclear Suppliers Group (NSG), an elite club of 48 countries that regulate trade of nuclear technology.
+Except for China, all the other permanent members of the United Nations Security Council (also called P-5) support India's bid for admission to the Nuclear Suppliers Group (NSG), an elite club of 48 countries that regulate trade of nuclear technology.
 It was established to stop civilian nuclear trade from being used for military purpose.

 Nuclear energy still challenge as India not member of NSG: PM Modi